apple/coremltools/docs-guides/source/opt-pruning-algos.md

 It also supports jointly pruning and quantizing the model weights.

 Typically, 128 samples are sufficient for applying this algorithm.
-In practice, it works well, much better than data free pruning, for large transformer based architectures.
+In practice, it works well, much better than data-free pruning, for large transformer-based architectures.

 Supported API: